jenkinsci/aws-global-configuration-plugin/README.md

 # cloud-native-aws-plugin

-Common configuration for all the cloud native plugins
+Common configuration for the AWS Cloud Native plugins.

+Allows setting AWS credentials and configuration from a common page that can be reused for other plugins.